ets-einer/einer/README.md

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

-To contribute, you can [open an issue on this repository](https://github.com/tcc-ets/tcc/issues), partipate on [existing pull requests](https://github.com/tcc-ets/tcc) or create your own pull request by forking this repository, commiting and opening a new pull request.
+To contribute, you can [open an issue on this repository](https://github.com/bosch-einer/einer/issues), partipate on [existing pull requests](https://github.com/bosch-einer/einer/pulls) or create your own pull request by forking this repository, commiting and opening a new pull request.

-For conventions, it's recommended to name your commits and pull requests using the [commitizen tool](http://commitizen.github.io/cz-cli/) which helps defining good naming for repository changes.
+For conventions, it's recommended to name your commits and pull requests using the convention of [commitizen tool](http://commitizen.github.io/cz-cli/) which helps defining good naming for repository changes.

-To commit using [commitizen](http://commitizen.github.io/cz-cli/) you can stage your files using `$ git add` and just run:
+You can commit using [commitizen](http://commitizen.github.io/cz-cli/) you can stage your files using `$ git add` and just run:

 ```sh
 $ git cz c